Ebrima Singhateh

-Ebrima Singhateh (born 10 September 2003) is a Gambian professional footballer who plays as a forward for MFK Karviná in the Czech First League.
+Ebrima Singhateh (born 10 September 2003) is a Gambian professional footballer who plays as a forward for Sparta Prague in the Czech First League.

 Club career

 Early career

 Ebrima, who was born and raised in Baddibu Sabaa located in The Gambia's North Bank Region, later relocated to Kombo where he played for Kunkujang Friends and Falcons.
 Additionally, he participated in Nawettan in Medina Tallinding.
 In 2019, he achieved a significant milestone by entering the Gambian First Division, representing the renowned club Real De Banjul.
 He dedicated two and a half years to Real before transferring to the Estonian club Paide Linnameeskod.